AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-bus-and-event-store.md

 // Returns a Configurer instance with default components configured. `AxonServerEventStore` is configured as Event Store by default.
 Configurer configurer = DefaultConfigurer.defaultConfiguration();
 ```
-> NOTE: If you exclude `axon-server-connector` dependency you will fallback to 'non-axon-server' event store options: `SimpleEventBus` or `EmbeddedEventStore` (see [below](#embedded-event-store))
+> NOTE: If you exclude `axon-server-connector` dependency you will fallback to 'non-axon-server' event store options: `SimpleEventBus` or `EmbeddedEventStore` (see [below](event-bus-and-event-store.md#embedded-event-store))

 {% endtab %}

 {% tab title="Spring Boot AutoConfiguration" %}

-By simply declaring dependency to `axon-spring-boot-starter`, Axon will automatically configure the event bus/event store, as well as any other component required to run and store aggregates and sagas:
+By simply declaring dependency to `axon-spring-boot-starter`, Axon will automatically configure the event bus/event store:
 ```
 <!--somewhere in the POM file-->
 <dependency>